No pleasure stirs but what our senses bless,

 All tears that fall are at the heart’s behest,

-The human form exalts in simple praise,
+The human form exalts in quiet praise,

-And cherished bests are things that can’t be bought.
+And dearest things are those that can’t be bought.

-Rapacious hearts can only strive for more
+Rapacious hearts will only crave for more

 That they reach heaven’s gates the better dressed.